Puente del Congosto: Modern Age

-Contemporary Age
+Since 1800

 Fusilamientos del 3 de mayo, Francisco de Goya (1814).
 French troops were violent to Spaniards and destroyed lots of buildings in Spain during its invasion.

 Léopold Joseph Sigisbert Hugo, a general in Napoleon’s army, was responsible for asserting control over the provinces of Ávila, Segovia, Soria, and Guadalajara.
 He stationed a detachment at the Castle of Dávila.
 He was also the father of Victor Hugo, the celebrated author of Les Misérables.

 The castle suffered its greatest damage between 1809 and 1813, during the Peninsular War, when it housed a detachment of French troops known as the Royal Extranjero, part of the division commanded by the Napoleonic general Léopold Joseph Sigisbert Hugo, father of the renowned writer Victor Hugo.
 Around that time, the liberal Cortes of Cádiz abolished all forms of lordship in Spain.
 Nevertheless, the Ducal House of Alba retained ownership of numerous rural estates in the town, which it gradually sold off, along with the castle and the feudal right of pontazgo.

 Spanish administrate división after Javier de Burgos law in 1833.
 Puente del Congosto became part of the province of Salamanca.

 During this period, the Hermitage of the Order—where the annual romería is held—was also severely damaged by Napoleonic troops.

 In 1833, after the new territorial division of Javier de Burgos, the village of Puente del Congosto became part of the province of Salamanca, being part of the Leonese Region.

 Site of Cultural Interest

-In Spain, a Bien de Interés Cultural (commonly abbreviated as BIC) is a legal designation granted to assets of exceptional historical, artistic, architectural, archaeological, or ethnographic value.
+In Spain, Bien de Interés Cultural (BIC) is a legal designation granted to assets of exceptional historical, artistic, architectural, archaeological, or ethnographic value.
 This status is regulated under Spanish heritage law, specifically the Ley 16/1985 del Patrimonio Histórico Español, and it represents the highest level of protection for cultural heritage within the country.

 The designation can apply to both tangible and intangible heritage, including monuments, historic gardens, archaeological sites, traditional practices, and even urban ensembles.
 Once declared a BIC, the asset is subject to strict conservation measures, and any intervention—whether restoration, modification, or relocation—must comply with national and regional heritage regulations.

-The importance of the BIC designation lies in its role in safeguarding Spain’s cultural legacy.
-It ensures that culturally significant assets are preserved not only for current generations but also for future ones, promoting historical continuity, national identity, and public access to heritage.
-Moreover, BIC status often facilitates funding for conservation projects and can enhance the cultural and economic value of the asset, particularly in terms of tourism and education.
+The importance of the BIC designation lies in its role in safeguarding Spain's cultural legacy.
+It intended to ensure that culturally significant assets are preserved for the present and the future, promoting historical continuity, national identity, and public access to heritage.
+BIC status often facilitates funding for conservation projects.